 This third season was not gripping.
 There was little to no growth.
 The narrative was stagnant.
 There was no wow factor to speak of.
 Nevertheless, it was like a piece of candy.
 You mindlessly pop it on and enjoy it while it’s happening.
 Afterward, you immediately move on to something more important.

-If you have made it this far into this series, you might as well keep going; there is literally no reason to stop it following here.
-But to end on a more positive note, I will acknowledge that Date A Live III its own merits to warrant a recommendation.
+If you have made it this far into this series, you might as well keep going.
+There is literally no reason to stop it following here.
+But on a positive note, I will acknowledge that Date A Live III its own merits to warrant a recommendation.

-But these are just my thoughts.
-What are yours?
-Have you seen this show?
-What would be your advice concerning Date A Live III?
-Leave a comment down below because I would love to hear what you have to say.
+But these are my thoughts; what are yours?
+Have you seen this show; how would you advise Date A Live III?
+Leave a comment below because I would love to hear what you have to say.